Authentication¶

 Auth modes¶

-The server supports four authentication modes:
+The server supports five authentication modes:

 | Mode | When to use | Configuration |